 Who Does Aid Help?
-Examining Heterogeneity in the Effect of Student Aid on Achievement
+Examining Heterogeneity in the Effect of Grant Aid on Achievement

 Date Written: March 7, 2019

-Does financial aid impact achievement differently for low- and high-income students?
-I exploit the eligibility requirements of a state merit-aid program that awards additional aid to STEM majors.
-A triple-difference design, using administrative data from a large institution and exploiting differences over time, by merit-aid recipient status, and by major type (STEM or non-STEM), shows that student aid increases the GPAs and graduation prospects of low-income students but has little impact on high-income students.
-Additional analysis suggests that reduction in student part-time work may be a potential mechanism for this differential effect.
+Does grant aid impact achievement differently for low- and high-income students?
+I exploit the eligibility requirements of a state scholarship program that awards additional funds to merit aid recipients majoring in science, technology, engineering, or math (STEM) fields.
+A triple difference design, using administrative data from the University of South Carolina and exploiting differences over time by merit aid recipient status and by major type (STEM or non-STEM), shows that grant aid increases the GPAs and graduation prospects of low-income students by 0.169 GPA points and 10.7 percentage points, respectively, but has little impact on high-income students.
+Additional analysis suggests that the reduction in work-study among low-income students may be a potential mechanism for the heterogeneous achievement effects of grant aid by income.
 These results suggest that merit aid programs could be targeted more effectively than most currently are.

 JEL Classification: I22, I24